 As technology advances, so do the options for hearing loss treatment.
 Depending on your level of hearing loss and specific listening needs, the technology described below provides additional options that have benefitted many with hearing loss.

-The FDA is expected to release a final rule on Over-The-Counter Hearing Aids in 2022.
-This will provide an option for adults age 18 and over with perceived mild to moderate hearing loss to purchase a device without the assistance of a hearing professional.
+On August 17, 2022, the final OTC rule issued by the FDA was published in the Federal Register.
+The final rule establishes a category for over-the-counter hearing aids and updates requirements for prescription hearing aids.
+The rule can be found here.
+The effective date of the final rule is October 17, 2022, 60 days after publication in the Federal Register.
 Self-fitting might be the right solution for some adults with hearing loss.
 However, we still urge consumers to visit a licensed hearing professional for a hearing test to understand the extent of their hearing loss and options that would best benefit and preserve their hearing health.
+Read the FAQ

 Some individuals with mild to moderate hearing loss have the option to use earbuds equipped with Bluetooth and hearing enhancement features.
 With hearables, you can fine-tune the device to enhance various listening situations and control the settings from an app on a smartphone.